Geal/vlc_module.rs/README.md

 This work was extracted from https://github.com/Geal/rust-vlc-demux to provide general tools to make VLC modules in Rust.

 It provides some of the struct definitions, some of the functions exported by libVLCCore, and macros to declare a module and call `vlc_Log`.

+it currently requires the content of the `vlc/include` directory available at `include/`